wycummings/Building_Detection/README.md

 ## Learning
 - train.py
   - The model used was NestedUnet.
-  - Taken from the following paper https://arxiv.org/abs/1807.10165
+  - NestedUnet was used from the following paper https://arxiv.org/abs/1807.10165

 ## Implementation
 - Use the trained model in apply.py.